-Although the strategy for statutory regulation in Complementary and Alternative Medicine (CAM) is still, after more than 15 years of discussions, at the early stages of development within the UK, the programme team have endeavoured to provide a provision that will continue to be comparable to other programmes of this nature across the U.K. Drawing upon references such as QAA Subject Benchmark Statements, National Occupational Standards (NOS) and TCMAB Educational Requirements and Core Curriculum (ATCM) the programme is developed with the primary aim of producing CAM practitioners who are fit for purpose, practice and award.
+Although the strategy for statutory regulation is still, after more than 15 years, in its infancy within the UK the programme team have endeavoured to provide a provision that will continue to be comparable to other programmes of this nature across the U.K. Drawing upon references such as QAA's Subject Benchmark Statements and National Occupational Standards the programme is developed with the primary aim of producing Complementary Therapists who are fit for purpose, practice and award.

-The BSc (Hons) Acupuncture programme is aimed at producing graduates who have developed knowledge, skills and competencies to practice as qualified practitioners within the field of Complementary Medicine.
-Having built on the broad expertise currently held within the team has demonstrated that it adds strength and cohesion to the overall delivery.
-The team hope that this should also assist with the possible growth of further programme initiatives.
+The BSc (Hons) Complementary Therapies for Healthcare programme is aimed at producing graduates who have developed knowledge, skills and competencies to practice as qualified practitioners within the field of Complementary Therapies.
+Building on the broad expertise the programme team feels that this adds strength and cohesion to the overall delivery and should encourage potential growth of this provision.